u360/StreamlineJS/README.md

 StreamlineJS.com
 ================

 StreamlineJS is a lightweight JavaScript framework that makes building Single Page Applications (SPAs) simple.
-It is designed using Model View Controller (MVC) architecture along with Asynchronous Module Definition (AMD).
+It is designed using a Model View Controller (MVC) architecture using the Asynchronous Module Definition (AMD).
 It will truly streamline your app!

 Module Template
 ===============